corydolphin/python-bcrypt/README.md

 This repository is a continuation of the [Google Code project](http://code.google.com/p/py-bcrypt/), which has not been updated in more than a year.

-Most significantly, this clone applies a number of patches which allows compilation on Windows and improves a number of small details in the original implementation, as supplied by the community.
+Most significantly, this clone applies a number of patches which allows compilation for both Python3, and Windows, improving a number of small details in the original implementation, as supplied by the community.

-If you have any patches, please submit a pull request and I will happily test and accept.
+Please submit any issues and updates, I will happily test and accept.

+This branch is automatically tested on:

+* linux Python 2.6
+* linux Python 2.7
+* linux Python 3.2
+* linux Python 3.3

-This branch is tested on and compiles under:
+Manually tested on and compiles under:

 #Python 2.7 X86
 * Windows 7 32bit and 64bit  Visual C++ 2012 (MSVC11)